 - Responsiveness – It can tell you how the autonomic nervous system (ANS) reacts when you are stressed out.
 It releases stress hormones which cause the heart rate to increase, make you tense, and other symptoms.
-Fitbit uses heart rate variability (HRV) during deep sleep, elevated heart rate while at rest sleep heart rate above your resting heart rate, and electrodermal activity based on EDA scan (Only available on Fitbit Sense).
+Fitbit uses heart rate variability (HRV) during deep sleep, elevated heart rate while at rest sleep heart rate above your resting heart rate, and electrodermal activity based on an EDA scan (Only available on Fitbit Sense).

 - Exertion – This means how physical activity can affect your stress levels.
-For example, lack of activity can make you feel stressed while too much exercise can also make you stressed out and fatigued.
+For example, la ack of activity can make you feel stressed while too much exercise can also make you stressed out and fatigued.
 Fitbit uses daily steps, weekly activity level, and fitness level vs exercise fatigue to calculate this metric.

 - Sleep patterns – This data indicates your sleep quality and how you deal with stress.
-Keep in mind that the more stress in your body the hardest it to fall asleep.
-This score uses total sleep over the past week, restlessness, and time spend on REM and deep sleep.
+Keep in mind that the more stress in your body the hardest it is to fall asleep.
+This score uses total sleep over the past week, restlessness, and time spent on REM and deep sleep.

 To see this score, you will need to do the following:

-- take at least 500 steps a day,
+- Take at least 500 steps a day,

 - Sync your Fitbit watch to the app every morning upon awakening

 In my own experience, my stress management is from 68 to 80.
 Most of the time, I get a higher score in responsiveness and the lowest is sleep pattern which matches my sleep quality data.